Select Your 1206 Class

 Choosing a particular CRN only affects the information displayed on this site, it does not affect your enrollment in any way.
 Your choice can be changed at any time via menu on the left.

 The Department of Mathematics requires each student enrolled in Math 1206 to successfully complete, at the beginning of the term, an online Basic Skills Test covering very basic concepts from Math 1205.

 Practice problems will be available to all students (not just students enrolled in Math 1206) on Monday, August 18 at 5:00 PM.
 To access practice problems click on the "Enter Practice System" button in the menu on the left.
-Once you are logged in, choose the section "Calculus BST (Practice) (Math 1206 BST)" and then choose the Available Unit "Practice -- Math 1206 Basic Skills Test (400)".
+Once you are logged in, choose the section "Calculus BST (Practice) (Fall 2014)" and then choose the Available Unit "Practice -- Math 1206 Basic Skills Test (400)".

 The actual Basic Skills Tests will become available to all students enrolled in Math 1206 on the first day of classes (Monday, August 25) at 10:00 AM.
 Test availability will end on the last day to add classes (Friday, August 29).

 The deadline for successfully completing the BST is Friday, August 29th.
 (On August 29th, a student must begin the BST no later than 10:00 PM and finish the test by 11:30 PM.)